mit-ll/spacegym-kspdg/src/kspdg/lbb1/README.md

 ## Initial Orbit Environment Identifiers

-+ ID `i1`: Lady and Bodyguard are in the same cicrular orbit with Bodyguard ~100m retrograde of the Lady.
-The Bandit is in an elliptical orbit with an upcoming tangential conjunction with the Lady spacecraft
++ ID `i1`: Lady and Bodyguard are in the same cicrular orbit with Bodyguard ~500m prograde of the Lady.
+The Bandit is in an elliptical orbit with an upcoming tangential conjunction at apoapsis with the Lady spacecraft

 ## Evaluation Criteria: